Capote (film): Critical response

 Capote received acclaim from critics, with Hoffman's performance the subject of particular praise.
-Review aggregator Rotten Tomatoes reported that 89% of critics gave the film a positive review, with an average rating of 8.20/10 based on 197 reviews.
+Review aggregator Rotten Tomatoes reported that 89% of critics gave the film a positive review, with an average rating of 8.50/10 based on 194 reviews.
 The site's consensus reads: "Philip Seymour Hoffman's riveting central performance guides a well-constructed retelling of the most sensational and significant period in author Truman Capote's life."
 On Metacritic, the film has a score of 88 out of 100 based on 40 critics, indicating "universal acclaim".
 Roger Ebert gave the film a four-star rating, stating: "Capote is a film of uncommon strength and insight, about a man whose great achievement requires the surrender of his self-respect."

 Accolades

 Capote won several awards, including the National Society of Film Critics Award for Best Film, and was named one of the top ten films of the year by both the American Film Institute and the National Board of Review.
 It was nominated for five Academy Awards and five British Academy Film Awards, including for best film, best director (for Miller), best supporting actress (for Catherine Keener) and best adapted screenplay (for Futterman), with Hoffman winning the award for best actor at both ceremonies.
-In addition to the Academy Award and British Academy Film Award, Hoffman won the Golden Globe Award and Screen Actors Guild Award as well as awards from numerous critics groups for his performance.
+In addition to the Academy Award and British Academy Film Award, Hoffman won the Golden Globe Award and the Actor Award as well as awards from numerous critics groups for his performance.
 Furthermore, director Miller won the Gotham Independent Film Award for Breakthrough Director and received a nomination at the Directors Guild of America Awards, and Futterman's screenplay was nominated at the Writers Guild of America Awards.